nitk-nest/NeST/examples/routing/frr/README.md

 ## 1. frr-isis-point-to-point-2.py
 This program emulates point to point networks that connect two hosts `h1` and `h2` via a router `r1`.
-One ping packet is sent from `h1` to `h2`, and the success/failure of ping is reported.
-This program is similar to the `ah-point-to-point-2.py` example available in `examples/address-helpers`, the only difference is that we use Intermediate System to Intermediate System (ISIS), a dynamic routing protocol, instead of manually configuring the routes.
+Five ping packets are sent from `h1` to `h2`, and the success/failure of these packets is reported.
+This program is similar to `ah-point-to-point-2.py` available in `examples/address-helpers`, the only difference is that we use Intermediate System to Intermediate System (ISIS), a dynamic routing protocol, instead of manually configuring the routes.
 This program uses ISIS from Free Range Routing (FRR) suite for dynamic routing.
 A new package called `RoutingHelper` is imported in this program.
 The routing logs are written to files in a dedicated `logs` directory.

 ## 2. frr-isis-point-to-point-3.py
 This program emulates point to point networks that connect two hosts `h1` and `h2` via two routers `r1` and `r2`.
-One ping packet is sent from `h1` to `h2` and the success/failure of ping is reported.
-This program is similar to the `ah-point-to-point-3.py` example available in `examples/address-helpers`, the only difference is that we use Intermediate System to Intermediate System (ISIS), a dynamic routing protocol, instead of manually configuring the routes.
+Five ping packets are sent from `h1` to `h2`, and the success/failure of these packets is reported.
+It is similar to `ah-point-to-point-3.py` available in `examples/address-helpers`, the only difference is that we use Intermediate System to Intermediate System (ISIS), a dynamic routing protocol, instead of manually configuring the routes.
 This program uses ISIS from Free Range Routing (FRR) suite for dynamic routing.
 A new package called `RoutingHelper` is imported in this program.
 The routing logs are written to files in a dedicated `logs` directory.

 ## 3. frr-ospf-point-to-point-2.py
 This program emulates point to point networks that connect two hosts `h1` and `h2` via a router `r1`.
-One ping packet is sent from `h1` to `h2`, and the success/failure of ping is reported.
-This program is similar to the `ah-point-to-point-2.py` example available in `examples/address-helpers`, the only difference is that we use Open Shortest Path First (OSPF), a dynamic routing protocol, instead of manually configuring the routes.
+Five ping packets are sent from `h1` to `h2`, and the success/failure of these packets is reported.
+It is similar to `ah-point-to-point-2.py` available in `examples/address-helpers`, the only difference is that we use Open Shortest Path First (OSPF), a dynamic routing protocol, instead of manually configuring the routes.
 This program uses OSPF from Free Range Routing (FRR) suite for dynamic routing.
 A new package called `RoutingHelper` is imported in this program.
 The routing logs are written to files in a dedicated `logs` directory.

 ## 4. frr-ospf-point-to-point-3.py
 This program emulates point to point networks that connect two hosts `h1` and `h2` via two routers `r1` and `r2`.
-One ping packet is sent from `h1` to `h2` and the success/failure of ping is reported.
-This program is similar to the `ah-point-to-point-3.py` example available in `examples/address-helpers`, the only difference is that we use Open Shortest Path First (OSPF), a dynamic routing protocol, instead of manually configuring the routes.
+Five ping packets are sent from `h1` to `h2`, and the success/failure of these packets is reported.
+It is similar to `ah-point-to-point-3.py` available in `examples/address-helpers`, the only difference is that we use Open Shortest Path First (OSPF), a dynamic routing protocol, instead of manually configuring the routes.
 This program uses OSPF from Free Range Routing (FRR) suite for dynamic routing.
 A new package called `RoutingHelper` is imported in this program.
 The routing logs are written to files in a dedicated `logs` directory.

 ## 5. frr-rip-point-to-point-2.py
 This program emulates point to point networks that connect two hosts `h1` and `h2` via a router `r1`.
-One ping packet is sent from `h1` to `h2`, and the success/failure of ping is reported.
-This program is similar to the `ah-point-to-point-2.py` example available in `examples/address-helpers`, the only difference is that we use Routing Information Protocol (RIP), a dynamic routing protocol, instead of manually configuring the routes.
+Five ping packets are sent from `h1` to `h2`, and the success/failure of these packets is reported.
+It is similar to `ah-point-to-point-2.py` available in `examples/address-helpers`, the only difference is that we use Routing Information Protocol (RIP), a dynamic routing protocol, instead of manually configuring the routes.
 This program uses RIP from Free Range Routing (FRR) suite for dynamic routing.
 A new package called `RoutingHelper` is imported in this program.
 The routing logs are written to files in a dedicated `logs` directory.

 ## 6. frr-rip-point-to-point-3.py
 This program emulates point to point networks that connect two hosts `h1` and `h2` via two routers `r1` and `r2`.
-One ping packet is sent from `h1` to `h2` and the success/failure of ping is reported.
-This program is similar to the `ah-point-to-point-3.py` example available in `examples/address-helpers`, the only difference is that we use Routing Information Protocol (RIP), a dynamic routing protocol, instead of manually configuring the routes.
+Five ping packets are sent from `h1` to `h2`, and the success/failure of these packets is reported.
+It is similar to `ah-point-to-point-3.py` available in `examples/address-helpers`, the only difference is that we use Routing Information Protocol (RIP), a dynamic routing protocol, instead of manually configuring the routes.
 This program uses RIP from Free Range Routing (FRR) suite for dynamic routing.
 A new package called `RoutingHelper` is imported in this program.
 The routing logs are written to files in a dedicated `logs` directory.

 `Note`: The above examples can be modified to work with IPv6 addressing by changing the IPv4 subnets to IPv6 subnets.
 Replace IPv4 subnets